sayantansatpati/python-data-engg/mr/assignment/README.md

 4. Mapper emits records as <Normalized Artist Name>^<DATE:YYYY-MM-DD)^<Artist Name>^<Performance>.
 5. Record from Mapper: ('beatl',)^2013-03-06^The Beatles^1
 7. The entire record is treated as a key so everything is sorted when it arrives at the Reducer
-8. Other possible approach could have been to treat ('beatl',)^2013-03-06 as key and rest as value
+8. Other possible approach could have been to treat ('beatl',)^2013-03-06 as the key and rest as value.
+This approach would have sorted only the Normalized Artist Name and Date, but would have generated more data and IO between Mappers and Reducers
-8. Partitioning is done only on the first token (Normalized Artist Name), which 1) ensures a better distribution of keys based only on normalized Artist Name & 2) All records for same Artist end up in same reducer
+9. Partitioning is done only on the first token (Normalized Artist Name) ensuring 1) better distribution of keys based only on normalized Artist Name and 2) All records for same Artist end up in same reducer
-6. Reducer Aggregates the Total Performances for each <Normalized Artist Name>^<DATE:YYYY-MM-DD) combination
+10. Reducer Aggregates the Total Performances for each <Normalized Artist Name>^<DATE:YYYY-MM-DD) combination

 ## NLTK